spring-labs/org.openwms.gateway/README.md

 routing.
 It is build on top of [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway/) and is configured and customized in a way to work well in the distributed OpenWMS.org microservice environment.
 In addition to the opensource version there is the OpenWMS.org
 API Gateway ENTERPRISE edition that is extended with features to support [OAuth2.0](https://datatracker.ietf.org/doc/html/rfc6749) and
-[OpenID Connect](https://openid.net/developers/how-connect-works/) authorization and authentication at the edge service.
+[OpenID Connect](https://openid.net/developers/how-connect-works/) authorization and authentication at the edge.

 # Build and Run locally
 ```